-Melinda Gates's best selling debut The Moment of Life encourages women to life one another up - because if we do, we lift up humanity.
+Melinda Gates's best-selling debut The Moment of Lift encourages women to life one another up - because if we do, we lift up humanity.

 Gates's book is inspired by her long-term mission to help those in need across the world, and a key lesson she's learnt: that women's empowerment is a much-needed progression for the progression of general society.